WNYW (shortwave): History

 WNYW traced its origin to experimental station 2XAL, first licensed in 1927 to the Experimenter Publishing Company of New York City, with a transmitter site in nearby Coytesville, New Jersey.
 In 1928, as part of a process to add "international" prefixes, the call sign was changed to W2XAL.

 Experimental Publishing also operated a standard radio station, WRNY.
 In 1929, Experimental Publishing was forced into involuntary receivership.
 In 1931, Walter S. Lemmon, who had been on the engineering staff of WRNY, acquired W2XAL, and relocated it to Boston, Massachusetts.
 Because the move was from the second to the first Radio Inspection district, the station's call sign was changed to W1XAL.

 That same year, the World Wide Broadcasting Corporation, headed by Lemmon, was organized in Delaware, and largely financed by the Rockefeller Foundation.
 The station began transmitting non-commercial, educational, and cultural programs.
 Supported by charitable institutions, it was operated as a not-for-profit enterprise.
 Programming originated from a studio located at Harvard University.
 At this time there were not yet any FM or TV stations.
 Although many of the early AM-band radio stations had been established by educational institutions, their numbers had quickly declined, and by 1936 only consisted of a small number of mostly low powered stations.
-W1XAL was unique in being the country's only educational shortwave station.
+W1XAL was unique, being the country's only surviving educational shortwave station c.
+1937.

 Four days after Britain and France declared war on Germany on September 7, 1939, the Federal Communications Commission (FCC) assigned call letters WRUL (for "World Radio University Listeners") to the station.
 As it had a large worldwide listening audience, which regularly corresponded with the station and a high power transmitter it was seen by British Security Co-ordination (BSC), a covert organization that the British Secret Intelligence Service established in New York City as a vehicle for conducting political warfare on behalf of the British.
 The station was transmitting mostly in English so BSC provided through third parties the finance, translators, and foreign language announcers to produce high-quality programming in other languages.
 BSC also provided the material to be broadcast and so by 1941 WRUL had become unknowingly an arm of the BSC though outwardly independent and believing itself to be so.